Horton Plaza (shopping mall): Origins and construction (1972–1982)

-A 1972 proposal for the shopping center and a redevelopment district arose out of plans to "refurbish San Diego's historic town plaza", Horton Plaza.
-Due to numerous setbacks and resistance from preservation groups, construction did not begin until 1982.
-The plaza is named for Alonzo Horton, who was largely responsible for the location of downtown San Diego.
+The original proposal for the shopping center and a redevelopment district arose out of plans to "refurbish San Diego's historic town plaza", Horton Plaza, named for Alonzo Horton, who was largely responsible for the location of downtown San Diego.
+The proposal, which included office buildings and the federal courthouse complex, was adopted by the San Diego City Council in 1972.